-Investments rated below BBB or its equivalent are belowinvestment-grade in quality (sometimes referred to as "junk bonds").
+Investments rated below BBB or its equivalent are below-investment-grade in quality (sometimes referred to as "junk bonds").
 This rating reflects a greater possibility that the issuers may be unable to make timely payments of interest and principal and thus default.
-If a default occurs, or is perceived as likely to occur, the value of the investment will usually be more volatile and is likely to fall.
-The value of a debt instrument may also be affected by changes in, or perceptions of, the financial condition of the issuer, borrower, counterparty, or other entity, or underlying collateral or assets, or changes in, or perceptions of, specific or general market, economic, industry, political, regulatory, geopolitical, environmental, public health, and other conditions.
-A default or expected default could also make it difficult for us to sell the investment at a price approximating the value we had previously placed on it.
+If a default occurs, or is perceived as likely to occur, the values of those investments will usually be more volatile and could decrease.
+A default or expected default could also make it difficult for us to sell the investments at prices approximating the values previously placed on them.
 Lower-rated debt usually has a more limited market than higher-rated debt, which may at times make it difficult for us to buy or sell certain debt instruments or to establish their fair values.
 Credit risk is generally greater for zero-coupon bonds and other investments that are issued at less than their face value and that are required to make interest payments only at maturity rather than at intervals during the life of the investment.